Pizzibee/riddles_api/README.md

 To run the API :
   - Create a db in postgres called whelp_test
+  - Execute the script init.sql on the db.
   - Change the db connection settings in the apiController.js file
     - Add your username
     - Add your password